 7:00pm – 9:00pm

-*The choir holds a "Singing in the Pub" in the City on the 2nd last Wednesday
+*The choir holds a "Singing in the Pub" at Kirks Hotel in Mornington on the last Wednesday of each month.

 – a love of singing.